redis/rdi-cloud-automation/examples/aws-rds-privatelink/README.md

-# AWS RDI PrivateLink Demo
+# AWS RDI RDS PrivateLink Demo

-This directory contains example Terraform to connect Redis Cloud RDI to an example Postgres source database.
+This directory contains example Terraform to connect Redis Cloud RDI to an Aurora Postgres RDS database and handle failover.

+This blog post from AWS documents the architecture: https://aws.amazon.com/blogs/database/access-amazon-rds-across-vpcs-using-aws-privatelink-and-network-load-balancer/

 ## Setup